crunchiness/matlab-puppeteer/README.md

 (for example, if your robot drives forward in blocking rotate mode, after 120 seconds, the next command will be sent even if it still hasn't rotated the specified number of degrees).
+- Initialization commands take a few seconds, you probably want to initialize all devices at the start of the program.